 In some cases, the same isotopes were evaluated by more than one institutes.
 The inter-comparison of the different evaluations led to improvements in the evaluations performed by the individual institutes.
 They also triggered discussions on potential issues in the experimental data themselves, as most often, the differences in the evaluations were a result of adopting different experimental data sets.
 In the end, one set of evaluations was selected for these isotopes.
 The criteria for selection were based mainly on how well these evaluations reproduce the recommended available experimental data.
-An external review team that consisted of nuclear data evaluation experts, some of whom contributed to the previous IAEA 1999 library, reviewed the evaluations and following discussions with the evaluators arrived at a consensus on a unique set of the data library.
-It should be emphasized that all the evaluated data files that were produced within this CRP, including those that were not included in the new IAEA library, are of extremely good quality and could be available as part of other libraries such as CENDL, JENDL, etc. in near future.
+A review team consisting of nuclear data evaluation experts from the CRP (T. Kawano (LANL), R. Capote (IAEA)) and external (O. Iwamoto (JAEA), Y.-O. Lee (KAERI)) reviewed the evaluations by comparing with available experimental data, and following discussions with the evaluators arrived at a consensus on a unique set of the data library.
+It should be emphasized that all the evaluated data files that were produced within this CRP, including those that were not included in the new IAEA library, are an improvement with respect to the previous evaluations as they are based on improved models and codes as well new and corrected experimental data, and could be available as part of other libraries such as CENDL, JENDL, etc. in the near future.